micwald/API-Lab/README.md

-# API-Lab

-Api-lab project with jQuery library
+# API-Lab project with jQuery library

 ### jQuery is a DOM manipulation library
+- jQuery was created in 2006
 - Could be used to build a interactive web application to simple tasks as adding a date picker to a form
 - Helps with methods like:
   - Select/manipulate elements